liammellofarley/voisin/README.md

 Each .md file corresponds to a specific post, everything should be named in a way that makes sense so you can tell what connects to what.

 To add new posts for the timeline or new partners create a new file in the relevant folder and name it appropriately eg:"joshuafarley.md" in the /partners/gund folder.
 Next open an existing .md from the same folder and click "raw".
 Copy everything from that file then go back to your file and paste it in.
-If you feel 100% comfortable with how the files are structured feel free to type up the frontmatter from memory.
+The button to edit files is a little pencil, you can alternatively use that and copy the contents from their when you're copying other .mds as well.If you feel 100% comfortable with how the files are structured feel free to type up the frontmatter from memory.

 Each .md file is made of two parts: frontmatter and body.